October 9, 2014

 If you think you are alone with your hearing loss, think again.
 In the US, one in 9 people have some form of hearing problem.
-In fact, hearing loss is the 3rd most prevalent chronic condition after circulatory problems and arthritis, affecting close to 35 million Americans.
+In fact, hearing loss is the 3rd most prevalent chronic condition after circulatory problems and arthritis, affecting close to 35 million Americans, many of whom wear hearing aids.
 You will find yourself in the colorful company of ex-US presidents, actors, musicians, sports stars and ex-astronauts – a few of which we’ve listed below.

 Former US president Clinton attributes his hearing loss to his long passion for the saxophone, music concerts and his early years in the presidential circuit (the many campaign rallies and helicopter ridesdidn’t help…).
 During his second term, he resorted to a pair of state of the art digital hearing aids and triggered a major awareness movement about hearing loss.